Your Cart is empty

 Thus an event 10 days before Ali's trial ( for formally refusing his draft notice) that says "Muhammad Ali Festival" is self-evidently intended as a celebration of racial solidarity and opposition to the Vietnam War.
 Of course, that would be the hippie interpretation--whether the local community perceived it as supportive or patronizing is unclear.
 Some of the fine print says "Free Bar B-Q", which in California was effectively code for African Americans, although how black people might have felt out about it was completely unclear.
 There is also a small map of Hunters Point but I cannot discern the actual place where the festival was held.

 "No specific organizer or affiliations are identifiable for this event, so it makes me wonder how carefully it was organized.
-A lot of hippie events were thrown together kind of casually, and they did not always fall together gracefully: bands didn't show up, generators ran out of power, the cops hassled about permits, neighbors complained, and so on.
+A lot of hippie events were thrown together kind of casually, and they did not always fall together gracefully: bands didn't show up, generators ran out of power, the cops hassled about permits, neighbours complained, and so on.
 Its impossible to say if this well-intentioned event had a chance of succeeding, much less whether it actually did.

 “As to the mystery of this event, it happened to take place on a particularly busy rock weekend in the Bay Area.
 A huge rock festival that was scheduled the previous weekend at Mt.
 Tamalpais in Marin had been delayed and rescheduled to the weekend of June 10-11.